cryptobeta001/Multisync-Docker-Full-Guide/README.md

 ---
     sudo systemctl stop synchronizer-cli-web
-(Info: wanted to update your dashboard)
+(Info: wanted to update your dashboard do this first)

 ---